SimonNewman/Flexible-Content/readme.txt

 * YouTube Video

 == Changelog ==

+= 1.0.7 =
+* Fixed mobile version of image and content section
+* Added default values to section width and image height

 = 1.0.5 =
 * Added options page
 * Can now set image height and page width to generate the correct image sizes